 Garage Vintage - Vintage galore.
 Their sister location is across the street, so make sure you don't miss it.

 Goorin Bros. - Fancy a good quality hat?
 Look no further.
 Most hats are $100+ but the quality and service are worth it.
 Say hi to Larry.

 Sub Rosa Mercantile - Jewelry, housewares, etc.

-If you plan on getting your ganja on, make sure you consume it before you leave as it cannot be taken out of the state (and law enforcement doesn’t fuck around if they catch you trying).
-Denver dispensaries close at 7PM.
-Also, if you haven’t done them before, I do not recommend trying edibles here – just smoke that shit (Ingrid is my favorite).
+If you plan on getting your ganja on, make sure you consume it before you leave as it cannot be taken out of the state (and law enforcement doesn't fuck around if they catch you trying).
+Also, if you haven't done them before, I do not recommend trying edibles here (yeah, weird advice from someone who owns an edibles business, I KNOW) - just smoke that shit.